angelodian/angelodian.github.io/index.md

 ## Latest news
 - Nov 2025 — The start date of my post as Postdoctoral Research Associate at the <a href="https://www.ling-phil.ox.ac.uk/">Faculty of Linguistics, Philology and Phonetics, University of Oxford</a> is set for **24 November**.
 I look forward to be working on the <a href="https://www.ukri.org/councils/esrc/">ESRC</a>-funded research project *"Mapping Prosody Convergence in the Eastern Mediterranean"* led by PI Elinor Payne!
-- Aug 2025 — I have accepted a post as Postdoctoral Research Associate at the University of Oxford (UK), starting in November this year.
+- Aug 2025 — I have accepted a post as Postdoctoral Research Associate in Phonetics at the University of Oxford (UK), starting in November this year.
 - Jul 2025 — I have been awarded a PhD from the <a href="https://arts.unimelb.edu.au/school-of-languages-and-linguistics">University of Melbourne, School of Languages and Linguistics</a> under the supervision of John Hajek and Janet Fletcher.
 Bibliographic information on my thesis "An acoustic-phonetic analysis of  the long-short consonant contrast in Italian across three regional varieties" can be found <a href="http://hdl.handle.net/11343/357116">here</a>.

 ## Links